STOIE/recipes/recipes/sponge_cake/README.md

 1. Preheat your oven to 180 celsius.
 1. In your mixer bowl, add egg whites and cream of tartar.
 1. Using a whisk attachment, beat on high till foamy.
-1. Then add the smaller amount of sugar to the mixer bowl and continue to beat on high until firm peaks form.
+1. Then add half of the sugar to the mixer bowl and continue to beat on high until firm peaks form.
 1. Remove mixture from the mixing bowl and place into another large bowl.
-1. Give the mixer bowl a quick clean and then add the egg yolks, the larger amount of sugar, salt, water, honey and vanilla to the bowl.
+1. Give the mixer bowl a quick clean and then add the egg yolks, the other half of the sugar, salt, baking powder, water, vegetable oil, honey and vanilla to the bowl.
-1. Beat on high until fluffy, pale yellow ribbons form (ribbon, when the mixture falls onto itself a ribbon should remain for 3-4 seconds).
+1. Then add the flour to the bowl with a sieve before beating on high until fluffy, pale yellow ribbons form (ribbon, when the mixture falls onto itself a ribbon should remain for 3-4 seconds).
-1. Then add approx half of the egg white mixture into the bowl and gently fold in with a silicone spatula.
-1. Using a sieve, sift the flour and baking powder into the egg yolk mixture in 3-5 parts, gently folding the mixture after each addition.
-1. Next add the vegetable oil into the mixture, slowly adding while gently folding through.
-1. Finally add the remaining half of the egg whites to the mixture and fold through until well combined, trying to not deflate the mixture.
+1. Next combine the meringue (egg whites mixture) from the other bowl into the mixture, mix through until well incorporated slowly with a gently folding motion, trying to not deflate the mixture.

 #### Baking